HDNET/hdnet-standards/README.md

 - copy the .php_cs into the root directory of your project and configure the finder if needed
 - create a captainhook.json in the root directory of your project (Example: captainhookSample.json)
 - [Usually you would need to `vendor/bin/captainhook configure`, but creating the captainhook.json by hand does that for you]
-- Activate captainhook with `vendor/bin/captainhook install --run-mode=lando`
+- Activate captainhook with `vendor/bin/captainhook install`
 - Configure HDNET Standards to your project

 ## Configuration